imagej/imagej.github.io/_pages/scripting/jython/index.md

 ## Introduction

-Jython is an implementation of the Python programming language designed to run on the Java platform. [^1] In ImageJ Jython is one of several [supported languages](/scripting#supported-languages).
+Jython is an implementation of the Python programming language designed to run on the Java platform. [^1] In ImageJ, Jython is one of several [supported languages](/scripting#supported-languages).

 ## When to use Jython

-All scripting language supported by ImageJ can be used to access the [ImageJ API](http://javadoc.imagej.net/).
+All scripting language supported by ImageJ can be used to access the [ImageJ API](https://javadoc.scijava.org/).
 There are only differences in how the imports are handled and in the syntax of the selected language.
 Jython has a syntax that differs from most other language as indentations instead of brackets are used to group code blocks.

 The following list will help you to decide if Jython is the right choice to create scripts for ImageJ:

--   If you have experience with Python you can easily use Jython for ImageJ scripting.
+-   If you have experience with Python, you can easily use Jython for ImageJ scripting.
 But you have to keep in mind that tools commonly used in many Python projects (e.g. Numpy) are not available in Jython.
 By building your [own modules](/scripting/jython#self-written-jython-modules-for-imagej) you can create complex scripts that otherwise are only possible by writing ImageJ plugins in Java.
 -   If don't have any experience in programming, the Python language is a good choice to start with.
 If your only aim is to write scripts for ImageJ, there are other languages you should try first (e.g. [Groovy](/scripting/groovy)).
--   In Python many problems can be solved with less code than in other languages.
-Still the code is easy to read.
+-   In Python, many problems can be solved with less code than in other languages.
+Nonetheless, the code is easy to read.
 Have a look at the examples on this page and decide if you want to start using Python for ImageJ scripting.

 ### Explanation